gotnull/siriproxy-bacon/README.md

 Will return the relationship between the actor and Kevin Bacon!

-e.g. Kevin Bacon and Tom Cruise returns the following:
+e.g. `Kevin Bacon and Tom Cruise` returns the following:

-  Tom Cruise
-    was in
-A Few Good Men (1992)
+Tom Cruise was in A Few Good Men with Kevin Bacon.
-     with
-  Kevin Bacon